Panavia Tornado: Upgrades

-The (iconic) TV TAB displays are used for route planning, the forward-looking infra-red (FLIR) sensors, targeting pods such as TIALD (Thermal Imaging and Laser Designator) and CLDP (Convertible Laser Designator Pod).
-The original MRCA TV TAB DU navigation display (part number V22.498.90) has green CRT as picture source.
-The original price for one CRT display version was €33.852,64.
+The TV TAB displays are used for route planning, the forward-looking infra-red (FLIR) sensors, targeting pods such as TIALD and CLDP (Convertible Laser Designator Pod).
+The original MRCA TV TAB DU navigation display (part number V22.498.90) has a green CRT as the picture source.
+The original price for one CRT display version was €33,852.64.
 Due to the light environment, the picture tube was pushed to the limit due to the high brightness levels causing wear of the picture tube.
-An Active Matrix Liquid Crystal Displays (AMLCD) drop fit replacement with a digital screen TV TAB (NSN 5895-99-597-1323) was developed to replace the 'old' wear sensitive CRT versions.
+An Active Matrix Liquid Crystal Displays (AMLCD) drop fit replacement with a digital screen TV TAB (NSN 5895-99-597-1323) was developed to replace the 'old' wear-sensitive CRT versions.
 The CRT versions are mainly recognisable by the two white domes at the top of the display containing the light sensors for automatic brightness regulation and the white buttons.
 The newer digital version is mainly recognisable by the black buttons with big white dots on them.
-The replacement AMLCD version has a color displays instead of the original green monochrome displays.
+The replacement AMLCD version has a color display instead of the original green monochrome display.
 A new feature is that the AMLCD has a bezel that reduces the angle of view.
 The main goal of the AMLCD upgrade was the intended significant reduction in life cycle costs.
-But it's said that the newer AMLCD version fail rather quick due to the more sensitive and complex digital electronics compared to the much more simpler design of the original CRT display.
-The old and newer version are a masterpiece of state of the art engineering and both are very well build.
-For example there's a diagnose connector at the back panel for quick troubleshooting.
+But it's said that the newer AMLCD version fail rather quickly due to the more sensitive and complex digital electronics compared to the much simpler design of the original CRT display.
+For example there's a diagnostic connector at the back panel for quick troubleshooting.
 The display unit is eventually a rather 'dumb' device.
 The original display unit is 'just' a display and a keypad.
-To show a picture, the separated video signal, vertical and horizontal synchronisation signals have to be fed into the display unit since there's no internal electronics for synchronisation separation of the video signal.
+To show a picture, the separate video signal, vertical and horizontal synchronisation signals have to be fed into the display unit since there's no internal electronics for synchronisation separation of the video signal.
 The additional waveform generator (WFG) is needed to 'create' the desired images for use in the airplane.
-To power the display unit, a three phase 115VAC 400 Hz including neutral and a 28VDC signal have to be supplied to the display unit.
+To power the display unit, a three phase 115 VAC 400 Hz including neutral and a 28 VDC signal have to be supplied to the display unit.
 The CRT version has a Low Voltage Power Supply (LVPS) for creating the needed low voltage signals.
 There's also a High Voltage Power Supply (HVPS) for creating the desired high voltage for the CRT picture tube.
-Since the newer AMLCD has no CRT picture tube, the high voltages are not needed an the mechanical and electrical design is completely different except for the connections, mounting points and functionality.
-The newer AMLCD version 'only' needs 28VDC for functionality.
-But since a drop fit replacement is mandatory, the AMLCD version has a built in three phase 115VAC 400 Hz conversion to 28VDC.
-By removing the rear three phase conversion power supply plug-in board and applying 28VDC (<4,1A) to the power supply board, the device can be powered for avionics enthusiast use.
+Since the newer AMLCD has no CRT picture tube, the high voltages are not needed and the mechanical and electrical design is completely different except for the connections, mounting points and functionality.
+The newer AMLCD version 'only' needs 28 VDC for functionality.
+But since a drop fit replacement is mandatory, the AMLCD version has a built in three phase 115VAC 400 Hz conversion to 28 VDC.
 The AMLCD has a built in menu for selecting the airplane type: GR1, GR4 or F3, a self test and a display test like a grid pattern and color bars shown in the picture.